adrianvillar/sf-flow-service-layer/README.md

+## What's in this codebase

+See the blog post "[Use Subflow EVERYWHERE](https://katiekodes.com/subflow-service-layer-principles/)" for the reason this codebase exists.

+* The Autolaunched Flow labeled "**Sales Rep Suggester**," which lives in "`/force-app/00_shared_subflow_main`" in this codebase, is used by both:
+    * The "[build your own API endpoint inside of Salesforce](https://katiekodes.com/introduction-salesforce-rest-apis/#1--build-your-own-endpoint-inside-salesforce)" API endpoint supported by the Apex class "**SalesRepAPI**," which lives in "`/force-app/20_rest_api_main`" in this codebase.
+    * The record-triggered flow labeled "**Account Assign Sugg Sales Rep Flow (TAF)**," which lives in "`/force-app/40_dml_triggered_main`" in this codebase.
+        * _(Technically it's not a typical Salesforce record-triggered flow.
+Technically it's also yet another Autolaunched Flow, and it's called by the "**AccountTrigger_TAF**" trigger and and the "**TAF SAO Account**" custom metadata entry the "**TAF Account Assign Sugg Sales Rep FlwBI** custom metadata entry.)_

+---

 ## How to create a scratch org from this codebase using CumulusCI:

 1. Download a copy of this codebase to your computer.